-This guide has been written for the Holden VP series HSV GTS, a limited edition model being the first GTS badged car built by HSV.
-Classic Register also maintains an unofficial HSV VP GTS register here, and we encourage people to upload their cars, or provide any additional information they may have on the cars listed.
+This guide has been written for the Holden VP series HSV GTS, a limited edition model introduced to compete with high-end touring sedans including at the time the anticipated EB Falcon GT.
+[Reference: HSV - Julie Thompson p.69, and wheels magazine article 1992, page 36] Classic Register also maintains an unofficial HSV VP GTS register here, and we encourage people to upload their cars, or provide any additional information they may have on the cars listed.

-The GTS was based on the Commodore Berlina, which were built in Holden’s Elizabeth plant in South Australia, before being taken off the production line and finished in HSVs Notting Hill plant in Victoria.
-The GTS inherited many features from the VN Group A SS, and was the most powerful HSV available at the time, with a price tag of $53,750 (AUD) on release.[Reference: HSV - Julie Thompson p.69] These specifications have made the GTS a desirable modern classic among early HSVs.
+The GTS was based on the Commodore Berlina, [Reference: HSV - Julie Thompson p.69, and wheels magazine article 1992, page 36] which were built in Holden’s Elizabeth plant in South Australia, before being taken off the production line and finished in HSVs Notting Hill plant in Victoria.
+The GTS inherited many features from the VN Group A SS, and was the most powerful HSV available at the time, with a price tag of $53,750 (AUD) on release.[Reference: HSV - Julie Thompson p.69, and wheels magazine article 1992, page 36] These specifications have made the GTS a desirable modern classic among early HSVs.

 Released September 1992 – production ending December 1992 [Reference: HSV - Julie Thompson p.69]